 My Materiality Standard for purposes of addressing the risk of material adverse deviation of the Company's reserves for unpaid losses and loss adjustment expenses has been established as \$Y million.
-This represents the reduction in surplus that would result in additional action based on the NAIC RBC formula.
+This represents the reduction in surplus that would result in additional action based on the NAIC RBC formula assuming no change in the Authorized Control Level Risk-Based Capital.
 A reduction in surplus of \$Y would result in the Company moving into the [state which RBC level, e.g., Company] Action Level.